 A diversified portfolio should include investments that have no correlation or negative correlations to each other, like the relationship between gold and stocks.
-If you have a well-diversified portfolio, you lower the risk of suffering big losses all at once.
+If you have a well-diversified portfolio, you lower the risk of experiencing big losses all at once.

 For example, a major economic event may cause you to lose money in stocks.
 However, your gold values may increase, counterbalancing your losses.
 Even if gold values don’t go up, they’re less likely to lose value at the same time as stocks, so you’re unlikely to experience big losses across both asset classes.

 Inflation is one of the most common reasons for an increase in gold prices.
 Therefore, gold has historically been a good investment option during times when the prices of goods and services are rising.
 As the U.S. dollar loses value, investors often turn to gold, which subsequently increases the precious metal’s demand and value.
 Investors may also view gold as a good way to store funds for the future when they need extra money and the cost of living has increased.

 It’s a highly liquid asset

 If you find yourself short on cash after investing in gold, you should have no problem selling your gold investment, which is why the precious metal is considered a highly liquid asset.
 Buying and selling gold online, like with gold ETFs or through platforms offering gold bars and coins, also sees high volume.